 NIJ: How did the original HOPE program work, and what were the results?

 Hawaii's HOPE program has shown that close monitoring — coupled with swift and certain responses to detected violations — improves compliance with probation conditions, including desistance from drug use.
 About half of the HOPE probationers in our study never tested positive after their initial warning hearing (and thus, did not require sanctions), and about a quarter tested positive only once.
 Overall, the rate of missed and positive drug tests dropped by more than 80 percent.
-The other key outcomes included reductions in new crimes and in overall incarceration (primarily due to a reduction in the number of probationers who had their probation revoked).
+The other key outcomes included reductions in new crimes and in overall incarceration (primarily due to a reduction in the number of persons on probation who had their probation revoked).

 NIJ: Those are impressive results, but Hawaii is a unique place.
 Will the program work just as well on the mainland?